marcolimone/Exprolab/README.md

 For the dowload and installation of this assignment the user need to go in the *src* folder of his workspace and use the following command:
 - git clone https://github.com/marcolimone/Exprolab.git

-Then you need to substiutte the armor_py_api folder presento in the armor folder, with the one present in the repository because some function were added and used in the scripts
+Then you need to substiutte the armor_py_api folder present in the armor folder, with the one present in the repository because some function were added and used in the scripts

-In the end to run the code you need to run a launch file, present in the launch folder of the publishers folder, that start all the node and the state machine:
+In the end to run the code you need to run two launch file, the first that run the simulation and the second present in the launch folder of the publishers folder, that start all the node and the state machine:
+- roslaunch assignment_2 assignment.launch
 - roslaunch publishers nodes_launcher.launch

 Note that in the publishers folder there are also some simple subscriber to test individually the nodes.